seo-beomseok/EconometricForecastingUsingNewsTexts/README.md

 This repository contains the replication code used to generate the figures and results presented in the main text of "Econometric Forecasting Using Ubiquitous News Texts: Text-Enhanced Factor Model."

 The main contents of this repository are as follows:
-- `TFIs.ipynb`: codes for exploratory analysis of TFIs
+- `TFIs.ipynb`: codes for exploratory data analysis of TFIs
 - `main.ipynb`: codes for running TFM
 - `crnn.ipynb`: codes for running CRNN
 - `data/`: folder of raw and external datasets